 We also enjoyed the town of Cusco quite a bit.
-Most of the cities we’d visited in Peru or Ecuador weren’t particularly interesting or appealing, but Cusco certainly is.
+Many of the cities we’d visited in Peru or Ecuador weren’t particularly interesting or appealing on their own (there are exceptions, of course), but Cusco certainly is.

 We headed down to Colca Canyon and saw the massive Andean condors flying over the canyon.

 This was a particularly memorable part of the month, as we both cherish seeing wildlife, and the condors were awesome to see up close like that.